Chapter 21 BWV 45 Es ist dir gesagt, Mensch, was gut ist.

 This takes us to the centre of the movement and a short slab of the instrumental ritornello ends in a cadence in B major (bars 106-7).

 If the non-musically trained enthusiast is a little lost in the plethora of detail at this point, it does not really matter.
 What now stands out clearly and allows the listener to navigate him/herself back into the structure of the movement is the return of motive A, the two-note figure from the very beginning.
-This is articulated twice (and again latterly) on the word----nämlich-----namely!
-This rhetorical device enables Bach to move on to the setting of the main message, God’s three decrees i.e. to abide by His word, to engender Love and to humble oneself before Him.
+This is articulated twice (and again latterly) on the word----nämlich-----namely (from bar 107) This rhetorical device enables Bach to move on to the setting of the main message, God’s three decrees i.e. abide by His word, engender Love and humble yourself before Him.

 The music of the latter part of the chorus is recognisable as a slightly reconstructed version of the first half, the blocks built from motive B and the fugal exposition all appearing much as before.
 It sweeps to its triumphant conclusion with the dogmatic insistency of motive C left ringing in our ears.